How to Care for Abandoned Baby Squirrels and Release Them When It's Time

-Solid Foods-When & What to Feed
+Solid Foods: When & What to Feed

-The squirrel will start to turn away from formula which is his way of telling you he's ready for solids and water full time.
+The squirrel will start to turn away from the formula which is his way of telling you he's ready for solids and water full time.
 This will usually happen between 7 to 10 weeks of age.

-After the baby is eating the Monkey Biscuits well, you can begin to slowly introduce (but one at a time to be sure he doesn't have an allergy or get an upset stomach) a variety of other nuts, raw fruit and vegetables.
+After the baby is eating the Monkey Biscuits well, you can begin to slowly introduce (but one at a time to be sure he doesn't have an allergy or get an upset stomach) a variety of other nuts, raw fruit, and vegetables.
 Change out the food twice a day to avoid any food rotting or going stale.

 NOTE: Squirrels can be picky and will not like some foods.
 He will sometimes urinate on food that he does not like or wipe his mouth on the ground.
 This is his way of telling you he's not diggin' those particular foods.